 How Does a Typical APT Attack Work?

 As we’ve explained, APTs are characterized by their advanced and persistent nature.
-As such, they work rather differently than most other major cyber threats.
-Here are the most important stages of your average APT:
+As such, they work somewhat differently than most other major cyber threats.
+Here are the most critical stages of your average APT:

 - Obtaining access: Once cybercriminals know the easiest way in, they do what needs to be done to circumvent their target’s defenses without being detected.